 What’s not to like about what Cody Bellinger did last season?
 He continued to showcase his elite power, posting a 13% barrel rate and swatting 47 homers.
 But he also made tremendous strides in terms of his contact ability.
 He cut his SwStr% from 12.3% to 9.5%, which helped him drop nearly eight percentage points off his strikeout rate and boost his batting average from .260 in 2018 to .305 last season.
 Then he threw 15 stolen bases on top of it all for good measure.
 The elite 26.2% line drive rate supports the uptick in batting average, as does the .323 xBA he posted, so the only thing likely holding Bellinger back from being in the conversation as a top-3 overall pick this year is his second half.
 In 284 second-half plate appearances, Bellinger hit just.
 261 with 17 homers and a .370 wOBA — still impressive, but a far cry from the .448 wOBA he posted in the first half.
 That said, his barrel rate and contact gains didn’t suffer much in the second half, so while it’s probably fair to expect some regression, many of the changes Bellinger made last season do seem sustainable.

-Get this: Since LD% first started being recorded, Freddie Freeman‘s career 27.7% rate ranks second all-time among qualified hitters.
+Get this: Since LD% first started being recorded, Freddie Freeman’s career 27.7% rate ranks second all-time among qualified hitters.
 That’s incredible, and supports what most of us already know — Freeman has one of the safest batting average floors among first basemen.
 That floor is what makes Freeman such an incredible asset, as it allows owners to take bigger risks on toolsy players later in drafts.
 The career-high 38 homers last year was a nice surprise, especially since his power seemed to be in free-fall over the two years prior.
 The 12.5% barrel rate supports that power though, and Freeman actually slightly underperformed his .394 xwOBA last year.
-Freeman should continue to produce across the board this year and be one of the safer picks you can make at first base.
+Though Freeman did contract COVID-19 prior to the start of the season, if he’s feeling healthy enough once the season starts he should continue to produce across the board this year and be one of the safer picks you can make at first base.

 So, you’re skeptical that Pete Alonso can repeat his unbelievable rookie campaign, wherein he bashed 53 homers and posted a .941 OPS.
 Well, you’re not alone.
 A few staff members brought up their worries about Alonso’s ability to repeat, and even floated the possibility of his floor being that of a .230 hitter.
 Those concerns are absolutely valid, especially considering his struggles against breaking and off-speed pitches: